Alpha-2 adrenergic receptor: Signaling cascade

 The α subunit of an inhibitory G protein - G_{i} dissociates from the G protein, and associates with adenylyl cyclase.
 This causes the inactivation of adenylyl cyclase, resulting in a decrease of cAMP produced from ATP, which leads to a decrease of intracellular cAMP.
-PKA is not able to be activated by cAMP, so proteins such as phosphorylase kinase cannot be phosphorylated by PKA.
+PKA is, as a result, not able to be activated by cAMP, so proteins such as phosphorylase kinase cannot be phosphorylated by PKA.
 In particular, phosphorylase kinase is responsible for the phosphorylation and activation of glycogen phosphorylase, an enzyme necessary for glycogen breakdown.
 Thus in this pathway, the downstream effect of adenylyl cyclase inactivation is decreased breakdown of glycogen.

 The relaxation of gastrointestinal tract motility is by presynaptic inhibition, where transmitters inhibit further release by homotropic effects.